 OMNIA, ESPOO ADULT EDUCATION CENTRE

-Course enrolment, payment and cancellation terms, discount instructions, other course terms
+Course enrolment, terms of payment, cancellation policy, discount instructions, other course terms

 We reserve the right to make changes.